Mare-Jeremy/intro-to-git/README.md

+steps to repo
-go to github.com
+- go to github.com
-click on sign
+- click on sign
-chlick on repo
+- chlick on repo
-choose a name
+- choose a name
-crate repo
+- crate repo
-and so
+- and so

 steps to use git
 - git clone